 Ryoka was having trouble thinking.
-She’d tried to explain to Erin before the values of indiscretion, but Erin just wasn’t as leery of giving away secrets as Ryoka was.
+She’d tried to explain the value of indiscretion to Erin before, but Erin just wasn’t as leery of giving away secrets as Ryoka was.
 Probably a personality thing.

 “If you’re too good…it might be a problem.”

 “Really?
-Being good at chess is bad thing?”
+Being good at chess is a bad thing?”